-The ships themselves are good if you not sure about being on a massive cruiser with a huge amount of people.
+The ships themselves are good if you're not sure about being on a massive cruiser with a huge number of people.
 I think they are likely the best option for the hypervigilant or crowd-averse people that are out there.

 The ships leave from Brisbane, Melbourne, Sydney, Cairns, Adelaide and Fremantle, so there are plenty of options for those Aussies out there looking to become cruisers.

 These guys are constantly doing special offers to make sure that their ships are full, so keep an eye out and be aware of the savings available.

 The relatively small size of their fleet allows them to stay on the edge a little, and in that way, you will notice that they are able to change menus and even refurbish things throughout the fleet with relative ease.

 These guys are pretty awesome too, and they offer a nearly perfect mix that is best suited to families with kids ages 10 and up.